hmmachko/TcellEpitopeComparisons/README.rst

 Summary
 ----------
-This is Heather's analysis of influenza A segments HA, NA, NP, PA, PB1, PB2, NS1, NS2, M1, and M2 from humans.
-Sequences of the appropriate lineage are selected, aligned to a reference sequence, and checked for accordance with the molecular clock.
+This is an analysis of T-cell epitopes in influenza A. Performed by Heather Machkovech in the `Bloom lab`_.

 Software used
 ---------------